SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/jobs/examples/index.md

-To monitor your xfer jobs please load the `esslurm` module, then you can use Slurm commands like `squeue` or `scontrol` to access the xfer queue on Cori or Edison.
+To monitor your xfer jobs please load the `esslurm` module, then you can use Slurm commands like `squeue` or `scontrol` to access the xfer queue on Cori.

 ## Variable-time jobs

-Variable-time jobs are for users who wish to get a better queue turnaround and/or need to run long running jobs, including jobs longer than 48 hours, the maximum wall-clock time allowed on Cori and Edison.
+Variable-time jobs are for users who wish to get a better queue turnaround and/or need to run long running jobs, including jobs longer than 48 hours, the maximum wall-clock time allowed on Cori.

 Variable-time jobs are jobs submitted with a minimum time, `#SBATCH --time-min`, in addition to the maximum time (`#SBATCH –time`).